 Many times there will be a second person available that can act as a rescuer.
-The AHA emphasizes that cell phones are available everywhere now and most have a built-in speakerphone.
-Direct the second rescuer to call 911 without leaving the person while you begin CPR.
+The ILCOR emphasizes that cell phones are available everywhere now and most have a built-in speakerphone.
+Direct the second rescuer to call 911/EMS without leaving the person while you begin CPR.
 This second rescuer can also find an AED while you stay with the person.
 When the second rescuer returns, the CPR tasks can be shared:

 - The second rescuer prepares the AED for use.

 - You begin chest compressions and count the compressions out loud.

 - The second rescuer applies the AED pads.

 - The second rescuer opens the person’s airway and gives rescue breaths.